nunobrum/spicelib/README.md

 v = my_edt["X1:L1"].value

 # Likewise, the following are equivalent:
 # Note that this will not work if the component X1 is from a library.
-An exception will occur in that case.
+See note 3 below.
 my_edt.set_component_value("X1:L1", 2e-6)  # sets L1  in X1 instance to 2uH
 my_edt["X1:L1"].value = 2e-6  # Same as the instruction above